Port of Tilbury Police: History

-The force was originally formed in 1909 as the Port of London Police following Parliament's passing of the PLA Act on 21 December the previous year.
+The force was originally formed in 1909 as the Port of London Police following Parliament's passing of the Port of London Authority Act 1908 on 21 December the previous year.
 The PLA took over control of all London's commercial docks from three separate private companies – the London and India Docks Company (running London Docks, St Katharines Dock, Tilbury Docks, Royal Albert Dock and Royal Victoria Dock), the Surrey Commercial Docks Company and the Millwall Dock Company.
 Each of those companies had had its own private police force to police its docks and these were merged to form the new PLA Police, with jurisdiction in the docks themselves and within a mile of them.
 Additionally Thames Division of the Metropolitan Police had originally been founded in 1798 as the Thames River Police to police shipping in the Pool of London.

-Fallen Officers
+Fallen officers

 Eight of the force's officers drowned in the docks between 1913 and 1951, with other fatal casualties from being run over by a train, crushed under part of a ship's cargo and falling into a dry dock.
-The docks were badly hit during the Blitz and PC Robert Charles Winney and Sergeant Charles Edward Showell received posthumous King's Commendations for Brave Conduct in Civil Defence after being killed by an unexploded bomb on the night of 18-19 September.
+The docks were badly hit during the Blitz and PC Robert Charles Winney and Sergeant Charles Edward Showell received posthumous King's Commendations for Brave Conduct in Civil Defence after being killed by an unexploded bomb on the night of 18-19 September 1940.

+Modern day

 In 1992 the PLA Police was downsized, delimited to just the Port of Tilbury and given its present name – the other docks are now policed by the Metropolitan Police, particularly its Marine Support Unit.

-Modern Day

 In 2000 the force was reduced from 20 officers, to 11.
 The CID was disbanded.

 In 2018, there were fifteen police officers in the force.

-Rank Structure
+Rank structure

 The Port of Tilbury Police has a rank structure.

 The rank structure is below (junior ranks from the left).
 The numbers worn are known as "collar numbers" and are used to identify police officers.
 Generally they are only worn by uniformed officers, below the rank of Inspector.